Free Classroom Websites And WordPress

 WordPress supports RSS feeds "out of the box".

 This article explains why that can be useful and how to access them on your WordPress site.

 Just Do It

 Getting started with WordPress involves a couple of steps, but is easy and straightforward.
-Give it a shot and see what happens.
+Give it a shot, start simple, and see how it evolves.

 Related Topics ...